ValkyRiver/upgrademod/README.md

 ## Known bugs

 • Cerulean Bell doesn't function properly when exiting and reentering a run

-• Drawing Negative playing cards in a booster pack can occasionally cause hand size to be reduced in the next blind

 ## Potential compatibility issues (yet to be resolved)